OjeWilliams/SQL_Zoo/codes/JOIN.md

 The tables contain all matches and goals from UEFA EURO 2012 Football Championship in Poland and Ukraine. </br>
 The data is available (mysql format) at http://sqlzoo.net/euro2012.sql

-1. The first example shows the goal scored by a player with the last name 'Bender'.
+1.The first example shows the goal scored by a player with the last name 'Bender'.
 The * says to list all the columns in the table - a shorter way of saying matchid, teamid, player, gtime </br>
 Modify it to show the matchid and player name for all goals scored by Germany.
 To identify German players, check for: teamid = 'GER'
 </br>